riconaranjo/COMP-2402/README.md

 - You do this with a stack and list
   - stack stores position we are at
+    - add current node to seen list
-    - add all adjacent nodes to stack
+    - add smallest unseen adjacent nodes stack [recursively]
-    - remove values when cannot to any other unseen node
-    - check if we have seen them
   - list stores nodes we have seen
+    - so that recursive calls are always to smallest unseen node

+### Adjacency Matrix vs. Adjacency List

-It is better to use **Adjacency List** for traversals.
+It is better to use **Adjacency List** for **traversals**.

 |            | Adjacency Matrix    | Adjacency List      |
 |------------|---------------------|---------------------|